binmishr/Shiny-Apps-with-Docker-Compose/README.md

 # Shiny-Apps-with-Docker-Compose
 Development Details

  Use Docker Compose to simplify Shiny app deployment and reach dev/prod parity.
-Part 1 looks at local development.

 This post picks up where we left off with hosting Shiny apps with Docker run and Caddy server.
 There were a few shortcomings with that very basic setup: the home page looked very blunt, and managing updates to the apps was not at all streamlined.